 [Adopted 6-28-1937 by Ord.
 No. 71 (Ch.
 55, Art.
 I of 1974 Code)]

-Any person who shall own, keep or harbor a dog of licensing age shall pay a sum of $15 for neutered dogs and $20 for non-neutered dogs (inclusive of all state fees) for the license and registration tag, together with such sum as the State of New Jersey shall require to be paid to it, for each dog; and for each annual renewal the fee for the license and registration shall be the same as for the original license and tag, the Borough of Alpha senior citizen rate shall changed to $10 for neutered dogs and $15 for non-neutered dogs.
+Any person who shall own, keep or harbor a dog of licensing age shall pay a sum of $15 for neutered dogs and $20 for nonneutered dogs (inclusive of all state fees) for the license and registration tag, together with such sum as the State of New Jersey shall require to be paid to it, for each dog; and for each annual renewal the fee for the license and registration shall be the same as for the original license and tag.
+The Borough of Alpha senior citizen rate shall be $10 for neutered dogs and $15 for nonneutered dogs.
 Such owner must show proof of being age 65 before January 31 of that licensing year.
 Said licenses, registration tags and the renewals thereof shall expire on the last day of January in each year.
 The replacement cost for a lost registration tag shall be $3.

 Editor's Note: This ordinance also provided that it shall be effective 1-1-1997.

-No more than a total of three dogs and/or cats of licensing age shall be kept, maintained or harbored at one time for any length of time in any one household.
-All persons having harbored or controlled more than the maximum number permitted under this provision, on or before the effective date hereof, shall be permitted to keep said dogs and cats, with license, but these dogs and cats, after death, disposal or other attrition, shall not be replaced without compliance with all the provisions of this chapter.
+No more than a total of three dogs (of licensing age) and/or cats shall be kept, maintained or harbored at one time for any length of time in any one household.
+All persons having harbored or controlled more than the maximum number permitted under this provision, on or before the effective date hereof, shall be permitted to keep said dogs and cats, with license(s) for dogs, but these dogs and cats, after death, disposal or other attrition, shall not be replaced without compliance with all the provisions of this chapter.

 Every person who harbors or possesses any dog for more than 15 days shall be deemed, for the purposes of this article, to be the owner of the dog or dogs so harbored or possessed.